isabella232/sign-integrations.en/help/veeva/install.md

 ### Step 5.
 Configure Document Type Group {#create-document-type-group}

-When you deploy the Adobe Sign package, it creates a Document Type Group record called 'Adobe Sign Document'.
+When you deploy the Adobe Acrobat Sign package, it creates a Document Type Group record called 'Adobe Sign Document'.

 ![Image of document type groups](images/document-type-groups.png)

-You need to add this document type group for all document classifications that are eligible for Adobe Sign process.
-Since document type group property is not inherited from type to subtype nor from subtype to classification level, it must be set for each document’s classification that is eligible for Adobe Sign.
+You need to add this document type group for all document classifications that are eligible for Adobe Acrobat Sign process.
+Since document type group property is not inherited from type to subtype nor from subtype to classification level, it must be set for each document’s classification that is eligible for Adobe Acrobat Sign.

 ![Image of document edit details](images/document-edit-details.png)